CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 Planning levers for SMSF trustees

-Lever 1 — Don’t rush to crystallise gains pre-reform
+Lever 1 — Don’t crystallise SMSF gains because of the reform

-Lever 2 — Plan pension-phase transitions around the reform date
+Lever 2 — Plan pension-phase transitions on their own merits

 For members with balances near the Transfer Balance Cap ($2.0m as of 1 July 2025), respect the cap — pushing more than the TBC into pension phase generates an excess transfer balance with its own tax consequences.
 Most member balances comfortably fit within their personal TBC, so this isn’t usually the binding constraint.